zakkudo/polymer-3-starter-project/README.md

 Start the project with a webserver with
 `yarn start`

-Test with
+Test (headlessly) with
 `yarn test`

-Run continuous testing with
+Run continuous testing (with chrome) for debugging with `yarn continuous`
-`yarn continuous`

 Check test coverage with